noodldocs/noodldocs.github.io/2.3/modules/validation/README.md

 ## Guide

-Validating user inputted data in forms and other input fields are a recurring and often tedious process.
+Validating user inputted data in forms and other input fields is a recurring and often tedious process.
 This module provides a [Validate](/modules/validation/validate) node with a set of neat tools to make this easier.

 First let's take a look at a very basic example.
 These examples are using the [Simple Design System](/modules/sds-v3/).

 ![](simple-validate.png ':class=img-size-l')

-Here we introduce the **Validate** node and we will use it to validate a simple input field.
-Using the **Validate** node you create a _schema_ for the inputs that you want to validate, this schema is a property of the **Validate** node.
+In this example we introduce the **Validate** node and we use it to validate a simple input field.
+To use the **Validate** node you create a _schema_ for the inputs that you want to validate.
+This schema is a property of the **Validate** node.

 ![](schema-property.png ':class=img-size-m')

 You edit the schema script by clicking the editor button.
-The simple schema for this example looks something like this:
+In this example we use a simple schema like this:

 ```javascript
 schema({